What Is Biometric Security?

 Types of biometrics for security and authentication

 As we’ve learned above, biometric security doesn’t end with fingerprint scanners.
-Human’s have all sorts of characteristics to make them unique.
-These unique features make them ideal security tools.
+Humans have all sorts of unique characteristics.
+These features make for ideal security tools.

-Here are some of the different types of biometrics you might see replacing your passwords in the near future.
+Here are some different types of biometrics you might see replacing your passwords in the near future.

 Facial recognition works when an image of your face is captured on camera.
-Software then reads various measurements and points of your face, such as the distance between your eyes, to create your facial signature.
+Special software then reads various measurements and points of your face, such as the distance between your eyes, to create your facial signature.

-Face recognition is a feature of modern Apple smartphones used to unlock the device.
+Face recognition is a feature modern Apple smartphones use to unlock their devices.
 According to Apple, the chances of a face other than your own unlocking your phone is about one in a million!

-Did you know the human iris holds more than 200 points of reference while a fingerprint holds just 60-70?!
+Did you know that the human iris holds more than 200 points of reference while a fingerprint holds just 60-70?

-The iris is a muscle in your eye and opens and closes your pupil, controlling the amount of light entering your eye.
-If you look very closely in the mirror, you’ll see the patterns in your right iris are completely different to your left.
-And you certainly won’t find another human with the same iris pattern as you.
+The iris is a muscle in your eye which opens and closes your pupil to control the amount of light entering.
+If you look very closely in the mirror, you’ll see that the patterns in your right iris are completely different to your left.
+And you certainly won’t find another human with the same iris pattern as yours.

-This makes iris recognition an excellent way to determine your identity.
-It’s achieved by scanning and recording your iris patterns to use later to authenticate you.
+This makes iris recognition an excellent way to verify your identity.
+Your iris patterns are scanned and recorded — and later used to authenticate you.